DFE-Digital/npq-registration/docs/setup.md

 ## Codespaces

 1. Click the green 'Code' button on the repository home page and click 'Create a Codespace'
-2. Run `bundle exec rails server` in the terminal window at the bottom of VS Code
+1. The server should automatically run - check the 'Ports' tab at the bottom of the window, the application runs under port 3000.

 If you're unfamiliar with what Codespaces are or how they work [read the official guiude](https://docs.github.com/en/codespaces/overview).
 If you don't have access to them you can request it in `#digital-tools-support` on DfE Slack.